JumaStevens/vessel/README.md

 Vessel Dispensary

 Description:
-A minimalistic website for Vessel Dispensary operating Portland, Or.
+A minimalistic website for Vessel Dispensary operating in Portland, Or.